awsdocs/aws-control-tower-guide/doc_source/aft-account-customization-options.md

 **Global customizations \(optional\)**

 You can choose to apply certain customizations to all accounts that are provisioned by AFT\.
-For example, if you need to create a particular IAM role, or to deploy a custom guardrail in every account, the global customizations stage in AFT pipeline allows you to do so, automatically\.
+For example, if you need to create a particular IAM role, or to deploy a custom control in every account, the global customizations stage in AFT pipeline allows you to do so, automatically\.

 **Account customizations \(optional\)**